How does payment in lieu of notice work in the UK?

 Is payment in lieu of notice mandatory?

-PILON isn’t necessarily mandatory – it really depends on the circumstances, and the employment contract of course.
+PILON isn’t mandatory – it is up to the employer and employee to decide if it is the best option.
 However, it is mandatory to abide by the terms of the employment contract.
-As an employer, you must always give full pay for your employee’s notice period.
+As an employer, you must always fully pay out your employee’s notice period.
 Employees with more than one month’s service are entitled to a minimum statutory notice period upon termination of their employment.

-But if there’s a PILON clause in the employee’s contract, then you may be able to provide your employee with payment instead of them working their notice.
-But be aware, if there is no PILON clause, then if you terminate the contract with immediate effect with no notice period and no payment, then you’re very likely to be in breach of contract.
+However, if there’s a PILON clause in the employee’s contract, you may be able to provide your employee with payment instead of them working their notice.
+It is also possible to agree on payment in lieu of notice verbally or in writing, rather than having an employee work their notice.

 When could employers provide payment in lieu of notice?